-Join us as we bring together two perspectives on the heart.
-We will explore the heart as a vital organ of our physical health, emotional health, as well as spiritual center of our being.
-Diving deep into the capacity of the heart to hold both love and anger, and how this informs our journey through life, we will learn practical tools to deal with stress and heartbreak.
+Join us as we bring together unique expert perspectives.
+Examine the heart as a vital organ of our physical and emotional health, as well as the spiritual center of our being, and explore how science and spirituality both give us tools for healing from stress and heartbreak.

 Panel discussion with Dr. Alejandro Chaoul, Juanita Campbell Rasmus, and Dr. Mauricio Obon Dent

 6:35 p.m. – 7:00 p.m.